Facundo-Pfeffer/UCBerkeley-SEMM-MS-Codebook/README.md

 - This top-level file is only an overview; details live with each class.

 ## Acknowledgments
-Thanks to instructors, TAs, and peers whose guidance informed these materials.
+Thanks to instructors, GSIs, and peers whose guidance informed these materials.

 ## Contact
 For questions or suggestions, please open an issue or reach out directly to the repository owner.